But starting sentences with conjunctions has a few grammatical rules

-It depends very much on the usage guides you might use.
+It depends very much on the usage or style guides you might use.
 For example, Fowler’s Modern English Usage would say yes.
 But other guides might have a different suggestion.

 For me, the word so at the beginning of a sentence is a conjunctive adverb like therefore.
 So, I would use a comma in both instances.

 So, I missed the 5:26 pm train, and then 5:55 pm, but finally made the 6:25 pm train.

 Therefore, there I was, stood up and stranded for the second time.